So, you’ve found an awesome college scholarship and you can’t wait to apply!

 Letters of Recommendation.
 Do you have a certain teacher, administrator or coach that you have built a solid relationship with, who can vouch for your overall character?
 Teachers tend to get inundated with requests as application deadlines get closer, so be sure to request your letter of recommendation sooner than later.

-Extracurricular activities.
+Extracurricular Activities Log.
 Let your involvement in clubs or sports outside the school day tell the story of who you are beyond academics.
 Are you artistic?
 Love animals?
 Interested in robotics or the environment?
 Whatever activities you are involved in, be sure to highlight them in your application.

 FAFSA.
 Many college scholarship programs require students to have their FAFSA on file so that they can provide you funding for college that isn’t already covered by federal student aid.